Sustainability Material Issue 2 Creating Healthy Living Habits

 Lion runs the dentistry information website ORALcom, where it offers answers to common questions about issues related to the oral health of expectant mothers and infants.

 The Oral Health Event of Tooth Brushing for Children, started in 1932, is held every year for elementary school students during Dental/Oral Health Week (June 4th to 10th).
-For the 79th event in 2022, participating schools choose a date to participate and took part by watching an approximately 40-minute long educational DVD.
+For the 79th event in 2022, participating schools chose a date to participate and took part by watching an approximately 40-minute long educational DVD.
 Approximately 250,000 elementary school students attending a total of 4,585 schools participated in 2022, including students in Japan and other Asian countries.
 The theme of the 2022 event was “Brush Up Your Teeth and Yourself.”
-Prepared with editorial supervision from Meikai University President Toshikazu Yasui, the program focuses on the gums, including learning about individual oral conditions and using dental floss.
+Prepared with editorial supervision from Toshikazu Yasui of Meikai University, the program focuses on the gums, including learning about individual oral conditions and using dental floss.
 In addition to promoting understanding of preventive dentistry, the program taught students about the importance of consistency through oral care, a central part of healthy living habits.

 Cumulative participants: 2,460,000

-Lion has provided dental clinic-themed pavilions at KidZania Tokyo since 2006 and at KidZania Koshien since 2009.
+Lion has been providing dental clinic-themed pavilions at KidZania Tokyo since 2006, at KidZania Koshien since 2009 and at KidZania Fukuoka since 2022.
 These pavilions have been popular with kids.
 At them, children can choose from two activities: the “Dentist” experience or the “Dental Hygienist” experience.
 These allow them to experience what it is like to work in these jobs.

 At the pavilions, kids first undergo “training” as dentists or dental hygienists, learning about the importance of teeth taking care of their own oral health and hygiene.
 Then, they use tools that are nearly identical to the real things, including polishers and dental vacuums, to treat cavities and apply fluoride treatments to patients (training mannequins used in dentistry schools) in the dentist’s chair.
 For completing their work, they receive a salary paid in the official currency of KidZania, usable at other pavilions.

-After their work experience, kids have commented that “treating cavities seemed really difficult,” and “adult teeth don’t grow back, so I definitely want to brush well and make sure I don’t get any cavities.”
+After their work experience, kids have commented that “treating cavities seemed really difficult,” that they “learned the proper way to brush teeth” and that they were “happy to protect teeth by getting rid of plaque.”
 The dental clinic pavilions thus appear to be effective in communicating the importance of cavity prevention and oral health.

 Lion seeks to promote preventive dentistry practices that consumers can perform themselves.
 To this end, in communities with which we have formed partnerships, we hold oral healthcare leader development lectures to empower local governments, as oral healthcare leaders, to provide residents with tooth brushing information and practical techniques that can be beneficial to overall health.
 We are currently carrying out these activities in the cities of Ishinomaki and Sakaide.